Free entry for New Zealanders and people living in New Zealand

 Ngākahu programme

 Ngākahu National Repatriation Project was developed to support museums, iwi, hapū and other communities in the return of kōiwi tūpuna (ancestral human remains) back to their descendant communities.
-One of the ways in which we do that is to facilitate a number of workshops on topics relevant to the needs of museums throughout Aotearoa New Zealand.
+One of the ways in which we do that is to facilitate workshops on topics relevant to the needs of museums throughout Aotearoa New Zealand.

 Past Workshops